bztsrc/raspi3-tutorial/README.md

 is a very good start if you're interested in this language.

 A few questions popped up on [ycombinator](https://news.ycombinator.com/item?id=24637129) regarding this.
-First, please note that I've started the sentance with "my personal opinion" (and I mean Rust has a considerably larger grammar than C, and it's easy to forget with cargo that you actually must compile in all dependencies).
+First, please note that I've started the sentance with "my personal opinion" (and I mean Rust has a considerably larger and more complex grammar than C, and it's easy to forget with cargo that you actually must compile in all library dependencies).
 Second, and please don't get this the wrong way, but if you find clicking on the "Rust port" link too complicated then maybe low-level programming is not the best hobby for you!

 Prerequisites
 -------------